-In this repository, someone got a little trigger happy and ran git rm \.png, which deleted every image, and committed the result.
+In this repository, someone cleaning up ran git rm .png, which deleted every image, and committed the result.
 Now the website is broken because an image that should have stayed was deleted.
 While you could use git revert to undo the commit, it also changed the website source, so you really don't want to undo everything.